Special Naval Landing Forces

+or simply "Japanese marines" by a number of Western sources.

+The IJN's marine paratroopers were designated as SNLF units, though they were operationally subordinated to the Imperial Japanese Navy Air Service.
+IJN armored units were generally subordinated to SNLF units and fielded a variety of light tanks, medium tanks and armored cars.

+The SNLF should not be confused with the Naval Landing Forces, which were primarily ad-hoc units of naval personnel formed into naval infantry units whom rarely performed proper amphibious operations and were primarily utilized in a defensive role ashore, particularly post-1942, though the SNLF were also employed in increasingly defensive roles as World War II came to a close.

 History

 Since the late Meiji Era, the IJN had naval landing forces or rikusentai formed from individual ships's crews, who received infantry training as part of their basic training, for special and/or temporary missions.
 In addition, troops from Naval Bases known as Kaiheidan could form a naval landing force.

 Starting in the Meiji Era the navy began to raise units unofficially known as Special Naval Landing Forces.
 These forces were raised from kaiheidan at — and took their names from — the four main naval districts/bases in Japan: Kure, Maizuru (deactivated following the Washington naval treaty, reactivated in 1939), Sasebo, and Yokosuka.
 In 1927 some of these SNLF units were unified under command of the Shanghai Naval Landing Force and saw action in China from 1932 in the January 28 Incident.
 Afterwards the Shanghai Special Naval Landing Force was officially formed in October 1932, signifying the first official SNLF unit.
 Official SNLF units from naval bases were authorized in 1936.
 SNLF units would once again see action at the Battle of Shanghai and countless other battles and cleanup operations throughout the Second Sino-Japanese War.

 The strengths of each SNLF ranged from the 200 to over 3000 personnel.
 Almost all units were a single battalion with a varying number of companies.

-The SNLF was not a marine force, but was instead sailors who had basic infantry training and were employed in landings as early as the Russo-Japanese War and the Boxer Rebellion.
 In 1941, the 1st and 3rd Yokosuka SNLF were converted to parachute units.
 The SNLF paratroopers were successfully used during the attack on Celebes and the Battle of Manado.
 Aside from the paratroopers, there were also planned elite units to conduct reconnaissance and raid operations.